 - Costs incurred for the creation, revision, production, printing or publishing of the work-in-progress - Extended stays or travel to additional destinations not related to the research project - Travel, accommodation or hospitality expenses for anyone other than the applicant or researcher contracted for the project.
-If you require access support to undertake research due to a disability, please contact the Program Consultant - Ongoing or operating expenses such as office rental, utilities, internet service, subscriptions and employee remuneration including staff time dedicated to the research project - Normal operating expenses such as rent, utilities and employee remuneration including staff time dedicated to the research project - Costs associated with self-assessment or internal review limited to your organization's current program or operational activities - Payment or honorarium to an interviewee, except for gifts made to Indigenous Elders or Knowledge Keepers according to cultural protocol.
+If you require access support to undertake research due to a disability, please contact the Program Consultant - Memberships, subscriptions, book or periodical purchases - Ongoing or operating expenses such as office rental, utilities, wireless or internet service, subscriptions and employee remuneration including staff time dedicated to the research project - Costs associated with self-assessment or internal review limited to your organization's current program or operational activities - Payment or honorarium to an interviewee, except for gifts made to Indigenous Elders or Knowledge Keepers according to cultural protocol.

+See Support Material on page 11.
 Attach material that will support your application (maximum 10 pages).
-If you are a Creator working on a manuscript, your support material must include a resume and a five-page sample of your work.
+If you are a creator working on a manuscript, your support material must include a résumé and a five-page, double-spaced sample of your work.
 Support material must be identified and included in the support material index.
 It may include:

-- A five-page sample (text or images) of recently published work or of the work-in-progress (Required) - A literary or artistic resume of up to three pages (Required)

-• Support letters, correspondence or documents confirming access to restricted collections, sites or interviewees necessary to your research.
+- A five-page sample (text or images) of the work-in-progress or of recently published work (Required) - A literary or artistic résumé of up to three pages (Required) - Support letters, correspondence or documents confirming access to restricted collections, sites or interviewees necessary to undertake your research.

-- An overview of your organization, its mandate, stakeholders and programs - A professional resume and/or proposal from the consultant, project manager or researcher to be engaged for the research project - A draft contract specifying the proposed timeline, work plan, terms and payment.
+- An overview of your organization, its mandate, stakeholders and programs - A professional résumé and/or proposal from the consultant, project manager or researcher to be engaged for the research project - A draft contract specifying the proposed timeline, work plan, terms and payment.